anconprotocol/protocol-v1.5/README.md

 - Implement a concrete Typescript class from [blockstore-core](https://github.com/ipfs/js-blockstore-core) interface, using  [AbsurdSQL](https://github.com/jlongster/absurd-sql).
 This blockstore becomes a fsstore-like storage, with [Waku](https://docs.wakuconnect.dev/docs/guides/03_store_retrieve_messages/)  as networking layer and [JS IPLD](https://github.com/ipld/js-dag-json) and [multiformats](https://github.com/multiformats/js-multiformats) as DAG block  layer.

-- Implement permanent sync to Arweave, Filecoin and  Subspace using $ANCON + cross chain liquidiity bridges
+- Implement permanent sync to Arweave, Filecoin and  Subspace using $ANCON + cross chain liquidity bridges

 - Implement SQLite queries  with gas    consumption and estimation

+- Implement block sync with Waku (ideas: [Litestream](https://litestream.io/))

+- There are two data layers: a DAG layer (immutable) and a DB layer (read-only), where (a) Any insert or updates are signed and created as DAG blocks, and a linkeable and versioned JSON data model is stored in the DB Layer. (b) Read-only queries are executed on DB layer (c) GraphQL is used as execution layer and lower level  QuickJS Smart Contracts for other use cases.

 ### Implement local keyring

+-  Manages account keys, DID compatible with Ed25519 crypto suite

 ### Implement incentivized network for relayers

+- Relayers will in v1.5 query the state commitments from Ancon Node chain, with the incentives  ocurring when posting root blocks from Ancon Node chain to Ancon relayers

 ### Ancon Node IAVL/Celestia as a chain (Tendermint/Gossamer)

+- We propose, a gasless chain, that only stores state commitments separate from the state storage, taking inspiration from  ADR-040.
+- DAG blocks commit transactions and relayers submit roots to protocol smart contracts

 ### Support HPKE